code-423n4/2022-09-canto/README.md

 This method is defined to adhere to the Compound `PriceOracle` interface.
 The Comptroller calls this method when calculating accountLiquidities for users who hold balances of Erc20 tokens.
 These tokens are priced in terms of `$NOTE` .
 Stable coins (USDC, USDT, NOTE) have prices that are statically set to 1e18.

-For non-stable tokens, there are two cases
+For non-stable tokens, there are two cases,

 - The token is an lpToken